-- 16. The complainants disagreed with the proposed placement at the School and again requested an RTC.
-The PWN reflects the basis for the request was concern about the student's unsafe behavior in the home and the community. - 17.
-The PWN states that "the IEP team believes they can implement [the student's] IEP, although she is having difficulty engaging in the program."
-It also states that "the IEP team believes they can implement [the student's] IEP, although she is having difficulty engaging in the program."
-It also states - 18.
+- 17. The PWN states that "the IEP team believes they can implement [the student's] IEP, although she is having difficulty engaging in the program."
+It also states that "the Will remain the program of record." - 18.
 The IEP team agreed to conduct an updated Functional Behavior Assessment (FBA) and to revise the BIP. - 19.
-On September 5, 2019, The sector set of staff sent correspondence to the complainants explaining that the student was struggling "considerably," and that "keeping [her] at The sector set of where she seems to be involved in a cycle of failure does not seem to be in her best interest."
+On September 5, 2019, The staff sent correspondence to the complainants explaining that the student was struggling "considerably," and that "keeping [her] at The where she seems to be involved in a cycle of failure does not seem to be in her best interest."
 The school staff suggested that the complainants reconsider the recommendation to place the student at another nonpublic separate special education school. - 20.
 On October 8, 2019 the IEP team reconvened to review the results of a Diagnostic Assessment that was conducted on August 1, 2019, by a private licensed certified professional counselor.
-The complainants reported that the student underwent a recent psychological assessment by a private provider, and agreed to provide a copy of the report to the team. - 21.
-On October 25, 2019, the IEP team reconvened.
+The complainants reported that the student underwent a recent psychological assessment by a private provider, and agreed to provide a copy of the report to the team. - On October 25, 2019, the IEP team reconvened.
 The IEP team reviewed the results of the updated FBA that included a newly identified targeted behavior of using "excessive profanity and verbally aggressive language towards staff and peers."
 Based on the data, made revisions to the BIP prevention strategies, teaching strategies, and response strategies, including giving the student a job in the classroom.
 The IEP team discussed that they had not yet received the report of the private psychological assessment that the complainants referenced at the October 8, 2019 meeting.
-The complainants agreed to provide it the following week, and the IEP team agreed to reconvene once the report is received. - 22.
-The PWN documents the team's decision that "the IEP continues to be appropriate" and that "The continues to be the school of record and [the student] continues to require a private separate day school for the implementation of her IEP."
+The complainants agreed to provide it the following week, and the IEP team agreed to reconvene once the report is received. - The PWN documents the team's decision that "the IEP continues to be appropriate" and that "The continues to be the school of record and [the student] continues to require a private separate day school for the implementation of her IEP."
 In addition, the PWN states that "the team reiterated that with the new BIP in place that the LRE of private separate day school setting remains the appropriate least restrictive environment for [the student] and that her social/emotional, behavioral and educational needs are able to be met by a separate private day school."
-The PWN further states that the "
+The PWN further states that the "remains her current and appropriate placement."